 At 206 meters tall with 34 levels.
-Hotel Ukarina was built in 1953 and completed in 1957 where it was the largest hotel in Europe with the capacity of 1 630 people.
-In 2004 an observatory deck was opened and the hotel was purchased by Radisson Hotels in 2007 and major renovations were done to modernize the hotel which reopneed with a new name – ”Radisson Royal Hotel”.
+Hotel Ukarina was built in 1953 and completed in 1957 where it was the largest hotel in Europe with a capacity of 1 630 people.
+In 2004 an observatory deck was opened and the hotel was purchased by Radisson Hotels in 2007 and major renovations were done to modernize the hotel which reopened with a new name – ”Radisson Royal Hotel”.
 Erwin Restaurant inside Royal Radisson has amazing seafood.

 The Ministry of Foreign Affairs, (Address: Smolenskaya-Sennaya Pl., 32/34)

 Construction for the ministry of foreign affairs building began in 1948 and the building was completed in 1953.
 At 172 meters high, these government offices were supposed to have 40 stories but ended up with 27 and a spire made with steel framing was added by Stalin’s personal orders.

 The Leninsgradksaya Hotel – (Address: 21/40 Kalanchyovskaya Street)